department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/10-10EZ Form/Endpoint Monitoring Playbooks/Monitor Playbook template.md

 ### Steps
 - Alerts must be addressed timely.
 During working hours, the alerts must be addressed as priority over other work.
 - First team member (Engineer, Data Analyst, PM) to respond to the alert within the #1010-health-apps-apm Slack Channel will add an emoji or comment on the alert thread that they are reviewing the issue
+     - This includes reviewing Datadog, Sentry logs, Platform Support slack channel for other reports, etc.
+- Communicate the mailer failure to the PO
+- If the failures are found to originate outside the form or the root cause is not readily apparent, the team will open a Platform Support ticket for assistance
 - Obtain Veteran contact information (Name, Phone number, Email address)
 - Send the Veteran contact information via secure, encrypted email (from va.gov email address) to VHAHECEEDAdministrators@va.gov
      - Explain what has happened (submission failure) and provide the Veteran contact info.
      - Copy PO (Patrick Bateman) and PMs (Alex Seelig and Heather Justice - VA emails only)
-- Communicate the mailer failure to the PO
-- The team will open a Platform Support ticket and work with them to triage the issue

 ## Slack & Email Alert: "Recovered: 1010EZ submission alert for failed mailer"
 - There have not been any further failures on the mailer service in the last 4 hours.